apecloud/kubeblocks/docs/user_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
 <p>The name of this port within the service.
-This must be a DNS_LABEL.
-All ports within a ServiceSpec must have unique names.
-When considering the endpoints for a Service, this must match the &lsquo;name&rsquo; field in the EndpointPort.</p>
+This must be a DNS_LABEL.<br />All ports within a ServiceSpec must have unique names.
+When considering<br />the endpoints for a Service, this must match the &lsquo;name&rsquo; field in the<br />EndpointPort.</p><br />
 </td>
 </tr>
 <tr>